EV sales in US reaching ~10% of sales

 1. Sensitivity: How do changes in smart charging program features influence BEV owners’ willingness to opt in?

-2. Market Share: Under what conditions will BEV owners be more willing to opt in to smart charging programs?
+2. Enrollment Rate: Under what combinations of features will BEV owners be more willing to opt in to smart charging programs?

 Conjoint survey to collect BEV owners’ willingness.